British Virgin Islands

 Brewers Bay

-Well sheltered bay with excellent snorkelling throughout and good diving at Brewers East on the bay's northern tip.
-Expect a more laid-back feeling than Cane Garden Bay to the south.
+A well-sheltered bay with excellent snorkelling throughout and good diving at Brewer’s East on the bay’s northern tip.
+Expect a more laid-back atmosphere than Cane Garden Bay to the south.

 map pinTortola